coupergateway/couper-examples/configuration-files/README.md

 ## Split by topic

-Let's say we have some api endpoints which could be extracted out of a base configuration which just describes basics like files, spa serving or default environment variables.
+Let's say we have some API endpoints which could be extracted out of a base configuration which just describes basics like files, SPA serving or default environment variables.

 ### The base